DuffyTJ89/UWP-3rdYrProject/README.md

 # Running the app

-The app is available from the windows store and can be found through searching for uwpWeatherApp or clicking on this link : link will be here
+The app is available from the windows store and can be found through searching for uwpWeatherApp or clicking on this link : https://www.microsoft.com/en-us/store/p/uwpweatherapp/9pnms8lfpcfw

 You can also clone this repo :
   - Clone the project to your computer